Skip to main content

 6.1.4 Make Final Decision on Reappointment

-The Provost, using the committee report as advisory in nature, makes a decision to renew or discontinue appointment of the Dean under review.
-The Provost discusses the decision with the Dean.
+The Provost, using the committee report as advisory in nature, will make a decision to renew or discontinue the appointment of the Dean under review.
+The Provost will discuss the decision with the Dean.

 • If the Dean is to be reappointed, the Provost discusses expectations of the Dean’s leadership moving forward.